How Long Does It Take, What Degree Do You Need, and More.

 |Communication Disorders Sciences and Services|

 Audiologists need a doctoral degree in audiology (Au.D.) and must be licensed in all states; requirements vary by state.
 A bachelor’s degree in any field is needed to enter one of these programs.

-Interested in becoming An Audiologist?
+Interested in becoming an Audiologist?
 Find the right schools that can help you to become one.
-You will need some of your details to get you matched with the right college or university.
 This service is free thanks to our sponsors.View available schools

 Audiologists requirements, how to become Audiologists, degree required to be an Audiologist, Audiologists license and certifications, majors to be an Audiologist, is it hard to become an Audiologist and how long does it take